taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

-A reducer would set the `isLoginModalOpen` property in the state to false.
+Again a reducer would set the `isLoginModalOpen` boolean in the state to false.
 That's verbose, because you already need two actions to alter only one property in the state.
 By planning your actions thoughtfully, you avoid these bad practices and keep your actions on a higher level of abstraction.
 If you used the optional payload for the action, you could solve login scenario in only one action instead of two actions.
 The `isLoginModalOpen` property would be dynamically passed in the action rather than being hardcoded in a reducer.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~